 - 8 oz cream cheese (I used ⅓ less fat)

 - 6 slices cooked, chopped bacon, divided

 - 2 C turkey, chopped (can be lunchmeat or leftover)

 - ¼ C Greek yogurt (plain, I used non-fat)

 - 6 oz shredded cheddar cheese, divided

 - ¼ C pecorino romano cheese (or parmesan)

 - Preheat oven to 350 degrees.

-- Allow cream cheese to soften at room temperature in a medium sized bowl.
+- Allow 8 oz of cream cheese to soften at room temperature in a medium-sized bowl.

-- In the bowl with the cream cheese, add in Greek Yogurt, nutmeg, 4 oz of cheddar cheese (1 cup), turkey and half of the bacon.
+- In the bowl with the cream cheese, add in ¼ C plain, non-fat Greek yogurt, ¼ teaspoon nutmeg, 4 oz of shredded cheddar cheese (1 cup), half of the bacon and all of the turkey.
 Mix well.

-- Spread into a glass or ceramic baking dish.
+- Spread mixture into a glass or ceramic baking dish.

-- Top with pecorino romano cheese, diced tomato and remaining bacon and cheddar cheese.
+- Top with ¼ C pecorino romano cheese, diced tomato and remaining bacon and cheddar cheese.

 - Bake at 350 degrees for 30 minutes or until hot and bubbly.